10 days || 137 river miles || 5 oar rafts & 1 paddle raft (if available, a hard-sided dory may be substituted for one of the oar boats)

-Starts at the South Rim Village of Grand Canyon National Park, Recommended Minimum Age: 12, Maximum Group Size: 21 to 24 guests
+Starts at the South Rim Village of Grand Canyon National Park, Recommended Minimum Age: 12, Maximum Group Size: 21 guests

 Note: while rare, water levels & other logistics may preclude us from having a dory on your Classic Adventure trip.
 If that’s the case, you will be informed ahead of time.

 2023 10 Day Lower Canyon Hiker’s Discovery: $3,950